GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Even before solving, it can sometimes be useful to visualize the data to catch inconsistencies—such as negative load demand (which shouldn’t happen) or cost values that don’t align with expectations throughout the day.
 To view this data graphically, we can toggle the chart view in the top-right corner by clicking the <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/chart-bar.svg" width="15" height="15"> icon.
 Here, we can filter, aggregate, and pivot the data.
 We can also use different chart types directly through the [Pivot Table](https://www.gams.com/miro/charts.html#pivot-chart).

 In our example, we pivoted the headers and selected line graphs.
-Because the dimensions of `load_demand` and `cost_external_grid differ`, it initially looks as though `cost_external_grid` is zero, even though it isn’t.
+Because the dimensions of `load_demand` and `cost_external_grid` differ, it initially looks as though `cost_external_grid` is zero, even though it isn’t.
 To clarify this, we add a second y-axis with a different scale:

 1. Switch the display type to *Line Chart*.
 2. Click the <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/square-plus.svg" width="15" height="15"> icon to add a new view.